GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

   * `gap`: Sets the space between grid cells.

-**The Power of `repeat`, `auto-fit`, and `minmax`** The video shows a powerful, albeit complex, line for creating a responsive grid of cards or columns:
+**The Power of `repeat`, `auto-fit`, and `minmax`** The powerful, albeit complex, line for creating a responsive grid of cards or columns:

 ```css
 .card-container {